csytan/csytan.github.io/projects/textmug.md

 TextMug is a paste-bin for Markdown.
 On this project I learned how to work with [Content Editable](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_Editable) and how to [parse Markdown](https://github.com/csytan/textmug/blob/master/static/main.js#L489).

-The neat thing about TextMug is that when you edit a paragraph you're editing Markdown source.
-Everything else is rendered text.

-You can try it out here: <https://textmug.com>
+You can try it out here: <https://textmug.com>.

+TextMug's editor displays rendered Markdown.
+However, when you start editing a paragraph, it becomes source.
+This reduces the amount of context switching (and screen space) needed when editing and previewing Markdown.

+This project is hosted on [GitHub](https://github.com/csytan/textmug).

 ![](/images/projects_textmug1.png)

 ## Lessons Learned